normful/foodsorce/test-plan.md

 ## Mapping UI

-- On startup, a map should appear with default location set to downtown vancouver as a marker.
+- On startup, a map should appear with default location set to downtown Vancouver as a marker.
 - On startup, vendor markers should be presesnt on the map.
 - On startup, if application is allowed to obatin user location, the user location marker and focus will be set to that location.
 - On startup, the distance option will be set at "all".